-Recently I published two articles, about my move from Blogger to WordPress.
-Today’s post still has something to do with that move, as it will cover some of the more important WordPress plugins you need to add right after setting up WordPress.
+Today’s post will cover some of the more important WordPress plugins you need to add right after setting up your blog.

-There are tons plugins for WordPress users available out there.
+There are tons of plugins available out there.
 I am certain many of you wouldn’t even be using the service if there wasn’t such a variety.

 WordPress SEO by Yoast